christophsax/seasonal/README.md

 All plots from Win X-13, a graphical Windows version of X-13ARIMA-SEATS, are reproducible in R. The main plot function draws the seasonally adjusted and unadjusted series, as well as the outliers.
 Optionally, it also draws the trend of the seasonal decomposition:

-    x <- seas(AirPassengers, regression.aictest = c("td", "easter"))
+    m <- seas(AirPassengers, regression.aictest = c("td", "easter"))
-    plot(x)
+    plot(m)
-    plot(x, outliers = FALSE)
+    plot(m, outliers = FALSE)
-    plot(x, trend = TRUE)
+    plot(m, trend = TRUE)

 The `monthplot` function allows for a monthwise plot (or quarterwise, with the identical function name) of the data.
 There is a method for `"seas"` objects:

-    monthplot(x)
+    monthplot(m)
-    monthplot(x, choice = "irregular")
+    monthplot(m, choice = "irregular")

 With `spectrum`, the spectral density of any series can be estimated and plotted:

-    spectrum(diff(final(x)))
-    spectrum(diff(original(x)))
+    spectrum(diff(final(m)))
+    spectrum(diff(original(m)))

 ### Inspect tool

 The `inspect` function is a powerful tool for choosing a good seasonal adjustment model.
-It uses the `manipulate` package and can only be used with the (free) [RStudio IDE][rstudio]. `inspect` uses a `"ts"` object as its first argument:
+It uses the `manipulate` package and can only be used with the (free) [RStudio IDE][rstudio].
+The goal of `inspect` is to summarize all relevant options, plots and statistics that should be usually considered. `inspect` uses a `"seas"` object as its only argument:

-    inspect(AirPassengers)

-Optionally, you can pass arbitrary spec-arguments to inspect.
-Here, the maximum of iterations during estimation is increased from 500 to 1000:

-    inspect(AirPassengers, estimate.maxiter = 1000)
+    inspect(m)

 The `inspect` function opens an interactive window that allows for the manipulation of a number of arguments.
 It offers several views to analyze the series graphically.
 With each change, the adjustment process and the visualizations are recalculated.
 Summary statics are shown in the R console.

 With the 'Show static call' option, a replicable static call is also shown in the console.
 Note that this option will double the time for recalculation, as the static function also tests the static call each time (this is a beta feature of seasonal, which allows intensive testing; it may be disabled in future versions).

 ###  Diagnostical Re-Evaluation